codingben/assembler/README.md

 # Assembler

-Assembler is a program written in C programming language to create an assembler.
+Assembler is a program written in C programming language for study purposes.